People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - trusted communities

-TIP: Search your brand name in Google.
-If almost nothing appears outside your own website, build more real brand signals.
+Search your brand name in Google.
+If almost nothing appears outside your own website, that is a signal.
+You may need more real brand presence.

 Check: